UNIONS: The impact of systematic errors on weak-lensing peak counts: Simulations

 \section{Simulations}

-To get the predictions for the summary statistics that we use to perform cosmological inference we employ the \texttt{MassiveNuS} simulations, a suite of cosmological dark-matter-only $N$-body simulations that explore different cosmologies including massive neutrinos in the range $\sum m_\nu = 0$ - $0.62$ eV.
-The simulations have a 512 Mpc $h^{-1}$ box size with $1024^3$ CDM particles.
+To get the predictions for the summary statistics that we use to perform cosmological inference, we employed the \texttt{MassiveNuS} simulations, a suite of cosmological dark-matter-only $N$-body simulations that explore different cosmologies including massive neutrinos in the range $\sum m_\nu = 0$ - $0.62$ eV.
+The simulations have a 512 Mpc $h^{-1}$ box size with $1024^3$ cold dark matter particles.
 The pixel size is $0.4$ arcmin.
-The implementation is performed using a modified version of the public tree-Particle Mesh (tree-PM) code \url{Gadget2} with a neutrino patch, describing the effect of massive neutrinos on the growth of structures up to $k = 10 h$ Mpc$^{-1}$.
-A complete description of the implementation and the products is provided in \cite{Liu_2018}.
+The implementation is performed using a modified version of the public tree-Particle Mesh (tree-PM) code Gadget2\footnote{\url{https://wwwmpa.mpa-garching.mpg.de/gadget/}} with a neutrino patch, describing the effect of massive neutrinos on the growth of structures up to $k = 10 h$ Mpc$^{-1}$.
+A complete description of the implementation and the products is provided in \citet{Liu_2018}.
 The cosmological parameters vary across the simulations within the range $M_\nu \in [0, 0.62]$, $\Omega_\text{m} \in [0.18, 0.42]$, and $A_\text{s} \in [1.29, 2.91] \times 10^{-9}$.
-We thus work on the constraints on these 3 cosmological parameters which are well sampled by the simulations.
+We thus worked on the constraints on these three cosmological parameters, which are well sampled by the simulations.
 They include the effects of radiation on the background expansion and the impact of massive neutrinos is included with a linear-responds method: neutrinos are evolved perturbatively, while their clustering is caused by the nonlinear dark-matter evolution.